Oh no. You need to reduce training costs.

 - Simply do not supply.
-Ask participants to organise their own food (they do so every day on-the-job, so why do they need you to organise food for training?).
+Ask participants to organise their own food (they do so every day on the job, so why do they need you to organise food for training?).

 - Don’t print them.
-Provide a PDF version instead and ask learners to print and bring to the workshop or use electronically.
+Provide a PDF version instead and ask learners to print and bring it to the workshop or use it electronically.
 Adjust your training activities to use things other than workbooks.
 Most training workbooks end up buried in the bottom of drawers anyway.

 - Switch to online or virtual training to eliminate travel expenses (for both participants but also facilitators).

 9 – Re-use internal knowledge assets for training

 Recycling saves money, and it can work to reduce training costs too.

 If you have an internal expert running a lunch-and-learn or any sort of internal workshop, you should record it.
 Then upload that video into your learning platform for re-use in the future.
 With just a small amount of work, it is easy to take a 60-minute video and transform it into a 60-minute online training module with 6-7 video extracts, summaries of key information and online assessments.

 If you have teams that are creating process guidelines for standard operating procedures, ask them to do so in a way that can be repurposed into online training.
 This usually just means providing enough detail that the SOP guidelines can be understood on a stand-alone basis.
 It’s easy to take your SOPs and create an online learning library.

 10 – Work hard to demonstrate return